 As older children grow increasingly critical of their drawing abilities they might get frustrated and often end up reluctant to engage in drawing activities later on.
 A playful tracing activity can lend itself to developing confidence and growing more accurate drawings skills to attain the desired realistic look in their drawings without major frustration or disappointment.

-Reading Art Secrets Every Teacher Should Know, A Reggio Inspired Approach by the wonderful Meri Cherry reminded me of the fun I’ve had with tracing drawings as a child.
-Since then tracing drawings have become popular in my art classes.
-They can be set up easily, don’t require much explanation and lend themselves perfectly to independent, quiet time play in many classrooms.
-Early project finishers and most children as young as three year old’s find them engaging and fun!
+Tracing Drawing can be set up easily, doesn’t require much explanation and lends it itself perfectly to independent, quiet time play in many classrooms.
+Early project finishers and most children as young as three year old’s find it engaging and fun!

 - Transparency Film